aio-libs/aiohttp/docs/web_reference.rst

    .. attribute:: tcp_cork

       :const:`~socket.TCP_CORK` (linux) or :const:`~socket.TCP_NOPUSH`
-      (FreeBSD and MacOSX) is applyed to underlying transport if the property is ``True``.
+      (FreeBSD and MacOSX) is applied to underlying transport if the property is ``True``.

       Use :meth:`set_tcp_cork` to assign new value to the property.